 A live trap should be large enough so that the entire animal can fit inside the trap before it reaches the trigger plate.
 Depending on the size of the squirrel species in your area, select a trap that's extra small or small (15-25 inches in length).
 Most live squirrel traps come in 1 or 2-door variations:

 - traditional; favored by professional trappers

-- allows you to place the bait beyond the trigger plate, enticing a chipmunk to walk further into the trap.
+- allows you to place the bait beyond the trigger plate, enticing a squirrel to walk further into the trap.

 - two entry points provide a higher catch rate

 - ability to see through trap provides confidence for more cautious animals

 - allows you to set as a 1 or 2-door trap

 For more information regarding these varieties, read about our Trap Types »

 Place your trap on a flat surface along your squirrel's travel path.
 If you're not sure where that is, a good bet would be at the base of a tree or along a wall close to your damage area(s).
 Great trap locations include:

 - along a wall in your attic, shed or crawlspace